ChamuV/fista-palm/README.md

 ## Accelerated Block-Coordinate Optimisation for Nonconvex Problems

-This repository contains the implementation and experimental study of the **FISTA–PALM algorithm**, a hybrid optimisation method for solving structured nonconvex problems.
+This repository contains the implementation and experimental study of **FISTA–PALM**, a hybrid optimisation algorithm that combines the block-coordinate structure of PALM with FISTA-style acceleration for structured nonconvex problems.

-The work was developed as part of an MSc project, with the aim of investigating how acceleration techniques can be integrated into block-coordinate optimisation methods.
+The work was developed as part of an MSc project and investigates how acceleration techniques can be integrated into proximal alternating methods.

-The project focuses on both:
+The project focuses on:

 - algorithmic design
-- empirical evaluation across a range of problem settings
+- evaluation across a range of problem settings

 ## 1. Problem Setting